 Most air purifiers on the market have filters that need replacing every few months or so.
 That’s because their filters are so small.

-Austin Air purifiers have 60 square feet of HEPA and up to 15 pounds of activated carbon.
+Austin Air purifiers have 60 square feet of Certified HEPA Material and up to 15 pounds of activated carbon.
 No other air purifier comes close.
 Austin Air filters are designed to last up to 5 years.

 Conclusion